$M$-QR decomposition and hyperpower iterative methods for computing outer inverses of tensors: Introduction

-\item Present an extensive theoretical analysis of the nineteen-order convergence of the proposed tensor-based iterative method.
+\item Present an extensive theoretical analysis of the $19^{\text{th}}$-order convergence of the proposed tensor-based iterative method.

-\item The theoretical results are validated with numerical examples demonstrating the appropriateness of the proposed methods.
+\item The theoretical results are validated with numerical examples that demonstrate the appropriateness of the proposed methods.

-\end{itemize} The outline of the paper is as follows.
+\item We examine the application of $M$-QR decomposition and hyperpower iterative methods for image compression and deblurring. \end{itemize} The outline of the paper is as follows.
 In Section 2, we introduce the construction of the $M$-product.
-Then, we present the tensor $M$-QR decomposition in Section 3.
+Then, we present a few results on $\mat$ and $\mat^{-1}$ along with tensor $M$-QR decomposition in Section 3.
 In this section, we design a few algorithms to compute $M$-QR decomposition and the outer inverse of tensors; then, we discuss a few examples to validate our proposed decomposition.
-Section 4 discusses the tensor-based hyperpower iteration method, designing an efficient algorithm based on $M$-product, and computing different generalized as a particular case of the outer inverse.
-Finally, in Section 5, we discuss this work's conclusions and possible future direction.
+Section 4 discusses the tensor-based hyperpower iteration method, designing an efficient algorithm based on $M$-product, and computing different generalized inverses as a particular case of the outer inverse.
+Section 5 validates the theoretical results through a few numerical examples, demonstrating the appropriateness and effectiveness of the proposed algorithms.
+Section 6 examines practical applications of $M$-QR decomposition and hyperpower iterative methods for image compression and deblurring tasks.
+Finally, in Section 7, we present the conclusions of this work and discuss potential directions for future research.